What Is a USB Killer? Risks & Protection Tips

 FAQ

-4. Can antivirus software detect a USB Killer?
+4. Is it possible for antivirus software to identify a USB killer?

 Conclusion